Nutrition

 Seasonal Eating

-Ayurveda emphasizes eating with the seasons:
+Ayurveda encourages you to eat with the seasons:

 Spring: Lighter foods, more bitter and astringent tastes, support detoxification Summer: Cooling foods, more sweet and bitter tastes Fall: Warming foods, more sweet and sour tastes Winter: Nourishing, warming foods, more sweet, sour, and salty tastes